Title

 Reactive Chemicals

-For the safety of EHS waste pickup personnel and to ensure compliance with the Resource Conservation and Recovery Act (RCRA) regulations, exercise care to identify reactive wastes.
-Although the process of using reactive chemicals in laboratory experiments usually eliminates the reactivity characteristic, some reactive chemicals can exhibit dangerous, residual properties.
+For the safety of waste technicians and to ensure compliance with the Resource Conservation and Recovery Act (RCRA) regulations, exercise care to identify reactive wastes.
+Some reactive chemicals can exhibit dangerous, residual properties, even after a reaction is completed.
 As an example, residual metallic sodium added to a solvent to remove water could result in a fire or explosion if that solvent is mixed with aqueous wastes.
 Likewise, you must label solutions containing sulfides and/or cyanides to alert personnel not to mix these with acid wastes.
 This mixing could release lethal amounts of toxic hydrogen sulfide (H2S) and/or hydrogen cyanide (HCN) gases.
-Due to the cost and hazards associated with shipping and disposing of reactives, make every effort to use or react the entire contents of the container.
+Due to the cost and hazards associated with shipping and disposing of reactive materials, make every effort to use or react your entire stock and only order these materials in necessary quantities.

 V. Part 2: Other Laboratory Wastes

 Medical Waste (sometimes called biohazard waste) is defined as, “any solid waste that is generated in the diagnosis, treatment, or immunization of human beings or animals, in research pertaining thereto, or in the production or testing of biologicals.”
 (Medical Waste Tracking Act of 1988).
-Generators should place solid medical waste (other than sharps) in a container that is:
+Generators shall place solid medical waste (other than sharps) in a closable red-colored container that is:

 - closable with a lid,